rusefi/rusefi/firmware/tunerstudio/readme.md

 Q: how do I offer my changes to TS project?

-A: please PR only rusefi.input.
+A: please PR only source files (rusefi.input & rusefi_config.txt).
 Once merged, gen_config.bat would be executed automatically and results would be pushed by automation.